ChristophSheep/christophreif.github.io/_posts/2022-07-17-Composable.md

 author: chre
 ---

-__Composable__ architecture or learn to think composable is very important to keep a system small and flexible and evolvable and all together sustainable.
+An architecture of __composable__ components is important to keep a system small, maintainable, flexible, evolving and above all sustainable.

 ## Examples